jamiejamiebobamie/Compliment-Generator/readme.md

 User profiles consisting of "identities" curate the experience.
 Users' "in-groups" determine which compliments are generated.

-Compliments are created with a user-input, hashtag field, like "#blackgirlmagic" that allows for user-created fields and identities.
-The hashtags will be both associated with the compliment with which they are assigned and with the user profile that assigned it.
+Compliments are created with a user-input, hashtag field, like "#blackgirlmagic" for exmaple that allows for user-created fields and identities.
+The hashtags will be associated with both the compliment with which they are assigned and with the user profile that assigned it.
 Once assigning "#blackgirlmagic", the user is then able to see other compliments with this hashtag and effectively joins this in-group.
 This creates "bottom-up" identities, in which the user creates and assigns herself the identity, instead of a "top-down" approach of pre-determined fields/categories, chosen from a drop-down menu.